7 Irresistible Books About Artists for Your Next Vacation

 The printing is beautiful, the paper is heavy and rich, the mood is just right.

-I would recommend Van Gogh’s Table to anyone who is a fan of Vincent Van Gogh and/or a fan of French food.”–Reviewer on Amazon.
+I would recommend Van Gogh’s Table to anyone who is a fan of Vincent Van Gogh and/or a fan of French food.”– Online Reviewer.

 (If you love van Gogh Read the Charmed Studio’s post on the new research that Vincent Van Gogh probably did not take his own life.)